BC Timber Sales

 Data from our operations are used to help determine the market value of the timber harvested from public land and ensures British Columbians receive fair value from their timber resources.

-BCTS’ goals, objectives and key strategies are set out in its annual business plans.
+BCTS’ goal, objectives and key strategies are set out in its annual business plans.
 Performance against the plans is reported quarterly and annually.

 BCTS provides a reliable supply of timber through competitive auctions of timber sales licences, making Crown timber available to loggers, wood processors and other forestry businesses.

-In addition to auctioning timber sales licences, BCTS builds and maintains logging roads and reforests harvested areas.
+In addition to auctioning timber sales licences, BCTS builds and maintains Forest Service Roads and reforests harvested areas.
 Our activities generate economic prosperity for all British Columbians and directly contribute over $150 million to rural economies each year.

 BCTS manages the seed inventory and the production, storage and distribution of seedlings for the reforestation of Crown lands administered by BCTS.
 BCTS also supplies seedlings to reforestation programs such as Forests for Tomorrow and projects funded through the Forest Carbon Initiative.

 Worker safety is critical and BCTS takes a preventative approach to workplace accidents and injuries.
 As a member of the B.C.
 Forest Safety Council, BCTS endorses a culture of safety and is committed to the safety of all people affected by its operations.

 In 2018, BC Timber Sales (BCTS) adopted a new overarching principle to guide our operations: Reconciliation with Indigenous Peoples.

 Certification of forestry activities is a best practice in forest and sustainable resource management.
 BCTS is committed to maintaining an environmental management system and adhering to third-party sustainable forest management standards.

 - BCTS Forest Certification

 - Business Area Environmental Management System (EMS) and Sustainable Forest Management (SFM)

 A forest stewardship plan is legally required under the Forest and Range Practices Act and provides a high-level overview of proposed forestry activities.
 Forest stewardship plans are publicly available for review and comment.
 BCTS advertises when the plan is available and allows at least 60 days for comments to be received.